 Private Edward Higson (1) of 16th Battalion also recounted the German machine gunners in the final assault:-

-“When we reached to within 100 yards of the village, our artillery barrage lifted as we unslung our rifles and charges the waiting Germans.
+“When we reached to within 100 yards of the village, our artillery barrage lifted as we unslung our rifles and charged the waiting Germans.
 They fired at us until we got quite close up to them and then the row of steel got too much for them and scrambling out of their trenches they ran for it.
 Many did not run far, for the aim of our boys was splendid.”

 The remaining men of the 16th and 17th Manchesters pushed into the village with their Brigade colleagues from the 2nd Royal Scots Fusiliers (RSF) and supported by carrying parties of the 18th Battalion.